 Women’s health care centers that don’t provide abortions outnumber Planned Parenthood clinics 13 to 1.
 And they provide similar services to eight times as many clients as Planned Parenthood does.

-Almost 60 million Americans have been killed by abortion in the last 44 years.
-It is the leading cause of death in America, and Planned Parenthood is the leading killer.
+More than 60 million Americans have been killed by abortion in the last 45 years.
+It is the leading cause of death in America, and Planned Parenthood is the leading killer and kingpin of the abortion industry.
 They are masterful marketers and an extraordinarily powerful lobbying organization.
 (Watch the D.C. efforts to defund them very carefully.)
 They provide most of the research about abortion in America, and they have carefully crafted a message of women’s health care that belies its true nature – to promote and advance abortion.

 You don’t placate and play with evil.
 You conquer it.